 How do my skills measure up against the program requirements?
 How do I prepare myself?

 Are you unsure whether Journalism of Technology is the right degree programme for you?
-Nuremberg Tech offers you a range of services to help you find out exactly that.
+The Ohm offers a variety of ways to help you find the answer to that question.

 Inside view from students